 If an insured person is involved in an automobile accident in which he/she was properly wearing a seatbelt, and dies within 365 days as a result of that accident, the beneficiary can receive an additional amount which is the lesser of $50,000 or 50% of the Principal Sum payable.
 Please refer to the Certificate of Insurance for certain limitations and conditions on this benefit.

-If the benefit for loss of life is payable with respect to the insured member, and his/her dependents are covered on the date of the accident, this Coverage will pay an education benefit equal to the lesser of 2% of the member's Principal Sum payable or $2,500 per year.
+If the benefit for loss of life is payable with respect to the insured member, and his/her dependents are covered by this Plan on the date of the accident, this Plan will pay an education benefit equal to the lesser of 2% of the member's Principal Sum payable or $2,500 per year.
 This benefit will be payable up to four years, for each insured dependent who is enrolled (or enrolls within 365 days of the accident) as a full-time student at an institution of higher learning (college, university or trade school).
-In addition, if no insured spouse or child qualifies for this benefit following the covered loss of the member's life, a lump sum benefit equal to 2% of the member's principal amount will be payable.
+In addition, if no insured spouse or child qualifies for this benefit following the covered loss of the member's life, a lump sum benefit equal to 4% of the member's principal amount will be payable.